Get Involved with International Walk to School Month

 At Living Streets, we’re passionate about helping families enjoy the benefits of walking to school, from reduced congestion and air pollution to happier and healthier children arriving at school more alert and ready to learn.
 There are big differences that come from small steps.
 October is the perfect chance to give walking to school a go.

-To find out more about International Walk to School Month and to enter the prize draw, visit livingstreets.org.uk/IWTSM.
+To find out more about International Walk to School Month, visit livingstreets.org.uk/IWTSM.

 Back to blog